 At the time, he also stated that more information on the panels was forthcoming.
 Hot Solar Cells: 10 Breakthrough Technologies 2017 - MIT Technology Review.
 Availability: 10 to 15 years by James Temple Solar panels cover a growing number of rooftops, but even decades after they were first developed, the slabs of silicon remain bulky, expensive, and inefficient.

 Fundamental limitations prevent these conventional photovoltaics from absorbing more than a fraction of the energy in sunlight.
+This video isn't encoded for your device.
 Hot Solar Cells: 10 Breakthrough Technologies 2017 - MIT Technology Review.
 NowThis Future - New Solar Technology Turns Any Surface...
 10 Breakthrough Technologies 2017: Hot Solar Cells.
 Non-toxic solvent removes barrier to commercialization of perovskite solar cells.
 Scientists at Oxford University have developed a solvent system with reduced toxicity that can be used in the manufacture of perovskite solar cells, clearing one of the barriers to the commercialisation of a technology that promises to revolutionise the solar industry.

 Perovskites - a family of materials with the crystal structure of calcium titanate - have been described as a 'wonder material' and shown to be almost as efficient as silicon in harnessing solar energy, as well as being significantly cheaper to produce.
 By combining methylamine and acetonitrile, researchers have developed a clean solvent with a low boiling point and low viscosity that quickly crystallises perovskite films at room temperature and could be used to help coat large solar panels with the material.
 The results are published in the Royal Society of Chemistry journal Energy & Environmental Science.
 Virginia Tech flexible solar panel goes where silicon can't.
 In the very near future, recycling light energy may be easier than recycling any other item in your house.